Eczema: symptoms, causes & treatment

 How does eczema occur?

 The development of eczema is complex and varies by type, but a disturbed skin barrier plays a central role in all forms.
-Your skin consists of different layers that work together to protect your body.
-The outer layer, the horny layer, functions as a protective shield.
+The outer layer of your skin acts as a protective shield.
 For people with eczema, this shield does not work optimally, making the skin more vulnerable to external stimuli.

-Contact eczema, both irritant and allergic, occurs due to external influences.
-In the case of irritant contact eczema, substances such as cleaning agents, solvents or even excessive water contact damage the skin barrier directly.
-The skin becomes irritated and inflamed due to this mechanical damage.
-Allergic contact eczema, on the other hand, is an immune response: your body has learned to recognize a certain substance such as nickel or perfume as foreign and reacts violently to repeated contact.
+Contact eczema occurs due to external influences.
+In case of irritant contact eczema, substances such as cleaning agents or excessive water contact damage the skin barrier directly.
+Allergic contact eczema is an immune response: your body has learned to recognize a certain substance such as nickel or perfume as foreign and reacts violently to repeated contact.

-Various triggers can worsen existing eczema or cause new recurrences.
-Stress affects your immune system and can weaken the skin barrier.
-Weather changes, especially cold, dry air in winter, draw moisture away from the skin.
-Sweating, abrasive clothing, certain foods, dust mites, and even emotional factors can all contribute to the occurrence of eczema in people who are prone to it.
+A variety of triggers can make existing eczema worse.
+Stress affects your immune system and weakens the skin barrier.
+Cold, dry air in the winter draws moisture out of the skin.
+Sweating, abrasive clothing, certain foods, and emotional factors can all contribute to revives.

 Symptoms and characteristics of eczema

-The most universal and annoying symptom of all forms of eczema is itching.
+The most universal and annoying symptom is itching.
 This itching ranges from mild to unbearable and tends to worsen in the evening and night.
-The urge to scratch is often overwhelming, but scratching further damages the skin and worsens inflammation, leading to a vicious cycle of itching and scratching that is difficult to break.
+The urge to scratch is often overwhelming, but scratching further damages the skin and worsens inflammation, leading to a vicious cycle.

 Redness is another characteristic sign of active eczema.
-The skin looks inflamed due to increased blood flow to the affected area.
 On lighter skin tones, this redness is clearly visible as bright red spots.
 On darker skin tones, eczema can show up as dark brown, purple, or greyish discolorations that are less noticeable but feel just as irritating.
 These discolorations can remain visible for months after healing.

 The severity of symptoms varies greatly between people and over time.
-Some people only have mild symptoms with occasional dryness and mild itching.
-Others suffer from severe, extensive eczema that affects large parts of their bodies and severely restricts their daily lives.
-Even for the same person, quiet periods with hardly any symptoms can be alternated with episodes where the skin suddenly becomes severely inflamed again.
+Some people only have mild symptoms, others suffer from severe eczema that affects large parts of their body and restricts their daily life.

 Where does eczema come from?

-In adults with atopic eczema, the hands may be prominently affected.
+In adults, the hands may be prominently affected.
 Hand eczema is particularly annoying because your hands are constantly in contact with water, soap and other potentially irritating substances.
-It can be confined to the fingers and palms, or spread to the wrists and forearms.
-For people whose work requires frequent hand washing or contact with chemicals, this can be particularly problematic.
+For people whose work requires frequent hand washing or contact with chemicals, this can be problematic.

-Seborrheic eczema has its own distinctive distribution pattern.
-It appears in places where there are many sebaceous glands: the scalp, where it is known as dandruff, eyebrows, wings of the nose, behind the ears, and sometimes the chest.
-In babies, we see them as yellow, oily scabs on the scalp, often called milk crusts.
-This shape can also affect the diaper area.
-Other forms of eczema also often take place in this area, such as contact eczema.
+Seborrheic eczema appears in places where there are many sebaceous glands: the scalp (where it is known as dandruff), eyebrows, wings of the nose, behind the ears, and sometimes the chest.
+In babies, you see them as yellow, oily scabs on the scalp, often called milk crusts.

-Nummular eczema favors the legs, especially the lower legs and shins.
-However, the coin-shaped patches can also appear on the arms, torso, and sometimes the face.
-They are sharply defined and clearly distinguishable from the surrounding healthy skin, making them easier to spot than other forms of eczema.
+Nummular eczema shows a preference for the legs, especially the lower legs.
+However, the coin-shaped patches can also appear on the arms and torso.
+They are sharply defined and clearly distinguishable from the surrounding healthy skin.
+Contact eczema appears in areas that come into contact with the causative substance, such as nickel allergy where jewelry touches the skin.

 Heb je last van Eczema?